czbiohub-sf/cerebra/paper/paper.md

 RNA/DNA sequencing paired with fast and accurate summarizing of variants is often crucial to understanding the biology of an experimental system.
 We present a tool that can be used to quickly summarize the variant calls contained within a large set of VCF files.
-As sequencing costs continue to drop, large-scale variant calling will become accessible to more members of the community, and summary tools like `cerebra` will become increasingly important.
+As sequencing costs continue to drop, large-scale variant calling will become more accessible, and summary tools like `cerebra` will become essential for drawing meaningful conclusions in a reasonable timeframe.
 Our tool offers the advantages of parallel processing and a single, easy-to-interpret output file (CSV or JSON).

 `cerebra` is already enabling research, see [@Maynard:2020], a study that examines the tumor microenvironment of late-stage drug-resistant carcinomas with single-cell RNA-sequencing.